waieez/Blog/async/async.md

 ###Next: Implement async.map

-This function should be able to take an array, a task, and a final callback (done).
+1. This function should be able to take an array, a task**, and a final callback (done).

-task takes two parameters (input, callback)
+2. It should execute the task** on every item in the array.

-It should execute the task on every item in the array.
+3. It should return an array with the result of each task mapped to the proper index.

-It should return an array with the result of each task mapped to the proper index.
+**task takes two parameters (input, callback)

 ```javascript
 var async = {}